Ango1415/users-system-crud/README.md

 Technologies:
 - I worked with the library [psycopg2](https://www.psycopg.org/), for its installation you have to use the line *_pip install psycopg2_*
+- As the base language program I used Python 3.9

 How to run:
 - To run the project you have to execute the script called *menu_app__user.py* (user-system-crud/lab_users/menu_app_user.py)